ice5050/Analog.Cafe/README.md

 * Quality rich media editor.
 By default browsers provide [terrible experience](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480), Analog.Cafe attempts to fix that (on desktop and mobile).
 * React.js web application that's incredibly fast, has pro-grade image processing and storage, has pro-grade account management and, of course, has content scheduling.

+If you're interested in the story behind this project, check out [Wiki page](https://github.com/dmitrizzle/Analog.Cafe/wiki).

 ### Demo.
 Production release is coming to [Analog.Cafe](http://analog.cafe) soon.
 For now please request private demo link from [@dmitrizzle](https://twitter.com/dmitrizzle) or run the app on your local machine (see "[How do I contribute](#how-do-i-contribute)?")